marcoschwartz/aREST/README.md

 You can also define your own functions in your sketch that can be called using the REST API.
 To access a function defined in your sketch, you have to declare it first, and then call it from with a REST call.
 Note that all functions needs to take a String as the unique argument (for parameters to be passed to the function) and return an integer.
 For example, if your aREST instance is called "rest" and the function "ledControl":
   * `rest.function("led",ledControl);` declares the function in the Arduino sketch
   * `/led?params=0` executes the function

+### API-Extensions

+You can also define your api extensions in your sketch that can be called using the REST API.
+To access an user-defined api-extension defined in your sketch, you have to declare it first, and then call it from with a REST call.
+Note that all api-extension functions need to have the following signature `void api_extension(aREST *arest, const String& name, const String& command)`.
+For example, if your aREST instance is called "rest" and the function "temperaturesController":
+  * `rest.api_extension("temperatures",temperaturesController);` declares the api extension in the Arduino sketch
+  * `/temperatures/set_limit/lower?value=3` executes the api-extionsion function

 ### Get data about the board